-Check out the Getting Involved section of the KIN-nections web site to help you explore your options further.
+Check out the Getting Involved section of the KIN-nections web site to help you explore further.

-Use the 4-year Explore, Prepare, Connect guide below to help you determine if you’re on track with your career readiness.
+Use the 4-year plan below to help you determine if you’re on track with your career readiness.
 Not quite where you should be for your year in school?
 Don’t stress about it!
 Just be sure to start engaging right away so you don’t run out of time before graduation.